Introduction to Dynamic Partitioning in Hive

 This will set the mode to non-strict.
 The non-strict mode means it will allow all the partition to be dynamic.

-In the case of dynamic partition, every row data is read and is partitioned with a Map-reduce job.
-By default, the dynamic partitioning is disabled in hive just to prevent accidental partitions.
+In a dynamic partition, every row data is read and partitioned with a Map-reduce job.
+By default, the dynamic partitioning is disabled in a hive to prevent accidental partitions.

 This is used to enable the dynamic Partition in Hive